-This small study has been possible with the collaborative work of all team members and it has provided us the opportunity to grow in our profession.
-It has allowed us to view our practice from a new perspective taking into consideration the bio-psychosocial factors that influence care and treatment.
-To conclude we can say that:

-Dialysis Add Years to the Life of Patients But Nurses and Doctors Add Life to the Years of Patients
+The first study carried out in year 2017 paved the way for the second one carried out last year.
+All this has been possible with the collaborative work of one and all.
+It has provided us the opportunity to grow in our profession and allowed us to view our practice from a new perspective taking into consideration the bio-psychosocial factors that influence care and treatment.
+To conclude we can say that, in so doing, we did not stay in our comfort zone but we moved out to turn every challenge into a new learning experience and set new goals for the provision of better care to our patients and to the society at large.